jameslvdb/jameslvdb.github.io/projects.md

 where the ~100 staff members can write interview transcripts, review applications, and keep track of their preferred applicants with a rating system.

-**Note:** In production, this application contains confidential information.
-Because of this, a demo on production is not possible at this time.
-A demo version with example data is in the planning stages.
-However, the source code for the project is publicly available [here](https://github.com/bradenbird/fish-camp-project).
+The source code for this project is publicly available [here](https://github.com/bradenbird/fish-camp-project).

 ### Gaslight Team App